DIY Watercolor Wall Paint Technique

 My new DIY Watercolor Wall is now my favorite spot in my house.
 I love the rich, bold teal against my light blue walls.
-The different shades all within that one circle – I am seriously obsessed with it!
+And all the different shades all within that one circle 😍 – I am seriously obsessed with it!

 And, my friends, IT WAS SO EASY!
 I’m going to show you just how to re-create this DIY Watercolor Wall in your own home.